jonkavana/FODA-Assessment-2020/README.md

 Create a function called counts.
 Needs to be the end user who inputs the data.
 This will then need to be returned a dictionary of 'unique items as keys' - needs a better understanding of this, perhaps context dependent.
+Assumption: i think this means take the data that is input and do with it as you see fit i.e., count the number of times a letter is produced.
 Output of this list needs to be counted, as per the example.